Proxmox VE 9.1 - Configuration

 EOF

-info "Interfaces file written with corrected configuration."
+info "Interfaces file written."

 # ------------------------------------------------------------------------